3 Best Ways to Backup your iPhone Messages

 iPhone Connection

-Wi-Fi / USB cable Wi-Fi or USB Wi-Fi USB
+Wi-Fi / USB cable USB Wi-Fi USB

 Local Computer